Paralleus/Paralleus.github.io/README.md

 # Paralleus
-Simple Blogger written in PHP &amp; Js
+Open Source Blogger written in Javascript and PHP!